russmckendrick/records/content/albums/heart-3966671/index.md

 styles: ["Power Pop", "Pop Rock"]
 ---

 Heart is the eighth studio album by American rock band Heart, released on June 21, 1985, by Capitol Records.
 The album continued the band's transition into mainstream rock, a genre that yielded the band its greatest commercial success.
 Marking the band's Capitol Records debut, it became Heart's only album to top the US Billboard 200 to date.
-The album was eventually certified quintuple platinum by the Recording Industry Association of America (RIAA)—in contrast to Heart's previous two releases, Private Audition and Passionworks, which remain uncertified—proving that adopting a glam metal direction helped resurrect the band.The album yielded the band's first number-one single, "These Dreams", along with four other singles: "What About Love", "Never", "Nothin' at All", and "If Looks Could Kill", with the first four singles reaching the top 10 of the Billboard Hot 100.
-In 1986, the album was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+The album was eventually certified quintuple platinum by the Recording Industry Association of America (RIAA)—in contrast to Heart's previous two releases, Private Audition and Passionworks, which remain uncertified—proving that adopting a glam metal direction helped resurrect the band.
+The album yielded the band's first number-one single, "These Dreams", along with four other singles: "What About Love", "Never", "Nothin' at All", and "If Looks Could Kill", with the first four singles reaching the top 10 of the Billboard Hot 100.
+At the 28th Annual Grammy Awards, the album was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal.
+In a 2022 interview, Ann Wilson stated that the album was self-titled because the band "didn’t write a whole lot of the songs on there, so that aspect of closeness with the work was gone and it was much harder for us to come up with a title that was real."